 - More flavor development during the slow cook and the slow cook also means the fat melts and becomes more tender.

 Whether it's in the oven, the grill or in the smoker, step-by-step the method is the same.

 - Heavily season and temper the steak and place on a wire cooling rack on top of a foil-lined baking sheet.

 - Preheat oven to 275° F (135° C), or lower if your oven is capable.

 Tip: Use a remote thermometer to monitor the internal temperature of the steak while it cooks in the oven or grill.

 - Remove from the oven and rest the steak for 10 minutes to let it cool slightly before searing to prevent it from overcooking around the edges.

 - Heat a heavy cast iron or carbon steel skillet over high heat until it begins to smoke.
-Then add about 1 tablespoon canola or other high smoke point oil.
+Then add about 1 tablespoon canola, other high smoke point oil or beef tallow.

 - Sear the steak for 2 minutes per side.
 (Optional: Add butter and herbs to the skillet and baste while the steak sears.)

 - Slice against the grain and enjoy with a sprinkle of coarse salt.